If you're new to the dinner party scene, you want to make sure your first experience goes as smoothly as possible.

 "Preparation is key when it comes to dinner parties so don't create extra work for yourself when choosing dinner options.

-"Pick a family favourite that you know works, like a pan-fried salmon, a beef stew or a tasty soup, then make these meals dinner-party ready by adding garnishes like a swirl of crème fraîche and cracked black pepper in your soup, extra dumplings or herby gremolata to top your stew, and a couple of sprigs of dill or a cheesy crust on top of your baked salmon."
+"Pick a family favourite that you know works, like a beef stew or a tasty soup, then make these meals dinner-party ready by adding garnishes like a swirl of crème fraîche and cracked black pepper in your soup, extra dumplings or herby gremolata to top your stew, and a couple of sprigs of dill or a cheesy crust on top of your baked salmon."

 3. decorate, decorate, decorate